Keibert Ruiz Player Props: Nationals vs. Astros

 Astros Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Astros pitching staff ranks third in the league.
+- The pitching staff for the Astros has a collective 9.5 K/9, the third-best in the league.

-- The Astros have the first-ranked team ERA across all MLB pitching staffs (3.30).
+- The Astros have a 3.27 team ERA that is No. 1 among all MLB pitching staffs.

-- The Astros allow the ninth-fewest home runs in baseball (69 total, one per game).
+- Astros pitchers combine to surrender the seventh-fewest home runs in baseball (69 total, one per game).

-- In his most recent time out on Thursday, the lefty tossed five innings against the Toronto Blue Jays, giving up three earned runs while surrendering four hits.
+- His most recent time out came on Friday against the Cleveland Guardians, when the righty threw five innings, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.